My NTS

 The Chieftains

 The Chieftains has been played on NTS in shows including Supporter Radio: Your Specialist Subject, featured first on 24 May 2024.
-Songs played include The Foxhunt, Woman Of Ireland (MNÁ NA H ÉIREANN) and Raglan Road.
+Songs played include Celtic Ray, He Moved Through The Fair and The Foxhunt.

 The Chieftains are a Grammy winning Irish musical group founded in 1962 (Dublin, Ireland), known for performing and popularizing Irish traditional music.